 Only a few tombs here, but rock cut as well so needs the same warning as the Valley of the Kings: A.M. visit!

 These 2 gigantic statues are located on the road leading away from the sites of the West Bank and are not close to the mountains; they are actually on arable land.
 This site only takes a few minutes to see, so can be visited at any time of the day.

 The high columns, pylons, and walls give each of these two buildings their own natural interior shade.
 Karnak does have huge areas of exposed land where the sun relentlessly beats down, but these are punctured by walls and pylons, giving a short respite.
 A.M. or P.M. visits are suitable.

 Temples of Philae:

 Like the temples in Luxor, these island bound buildings offer their own shade.
-To be honest, the only time you will be exposed to the sun is when waiting on the motor boat(s) to pick you up.
+To be honest, the only time you will be exposed to the sun is when waiting for the motorboat(s) to pick you up.

-An other good reason for booking before you go is that many special offers can be found that are not available if you want to just turn up at a hotel or a cruise (very few cruises will let you purchase a cabin without prior booking anyway).
-So please try and book before you leve to ensure you have accommodation once you arrive and to save yourself some money as well.
+Another good reason for booking before you go is that many special offers can be found that are not available if you want to just turn up at a hotel or a cruise (very few cruises will let you purchase a cabin without prior booking anyway).
+So please try and book before you leave to ensure you have accommodation once you arrive and to save yourself some money as well.

 If you only have a few days and so wish to have a package which will allow you to see the sites in Cairo, this package will be the best one for you.
 You are met at the airport by our representative and then transported, in our air-conditioned vehicle, to your hotel.
 The rest of the first day is free, depending on your arrival time, which will allow for relaxation after your flight.